Forest Whitaker: Director, Producer, Academy Award Winner, and Vegetarian

-Acclaimed director, producer, and Academy Award–winning actor Forest Whitaker has no shortage of movie credits.
-Forest made his debut in the classic Fast Times at Ridgemont High in 1982, was nominated for a Golden Globe and won the Best Actor Award at the Cannes Film Festival for his role in 1988's Bird, and directed the hit films Waiting to Exhale and Hope Floats.
-He also starred in Fox Searchlight's acclaimed film The Last King of Scotland as Ugandan dictator Idi Amin, for which he won an Academy Award for Best Actor.
+Acclaimed director, producer, and Academy Award–winning actor Forest Whitaker has no shortage of movie credits—his newest movie is The Butler.
+He made his debut in the classic Fast Times at Ridgemont High in 1982, was nominated for a Golden Globe and won the Best Actor Award at the Cannes Film Festival for his role in 1988′s Bird, and directed the hit films Waiting to Exhale and Hope Floats, just to name a few.
+He also starred in Fox Searchlight’s acclaimed film The Last King of Scotland as Ugandan dictator Idi Amin, for which he won an Academy Award for Best Actor.

 But there is one credit to Forest’s name that many of his fans might not know about: He’s a vegetarian.
 So it was a natural fit when Forest and his daughter True joined with PETA to record a public service announcement encouraging others to try a healthy and humane vegetarian diet.